moonofmylife/EloquentFilter/README.md

 The related model **MUST** have a ModelFilter associated with it.
 We instantiate the related model's filter and use the input values from the `$relations` array to call the associated methods.

-This is helpful when querying multiple columns on a relation's table while avoiding multipe `whereHas()` calls for the same relationship.
+This is helpful when querying multiple columns on a relation's table while avoiding multiple `whereHas()` calls for the same relationship.
 For a single column using a `$this->whereHas()` method in the model filter works just fine.
 In fact, under ther hood the model filter applies all constraints in the `whereHas()` method.

 ##### Example: